Sinaptik-AI/pandas-ai/docs/connectors.md

 The GoogleBigQuery connector allows you to connect to GoogleBigQuery datasests.
 It is very similar to the SQL connectors, but it has some differences.

-To use the DataBricks connector, you only need to import it into your Python code and pass it to a `SmartDataframe` or `SmartDatalake` object:
+To use the GoogleBigQuery connector, you only need to import it into your Python code and pass it to a `SmartDataframe` or `SmartDatalake` object:

 ```python
 from pandasai.connectors import GoogleBigQueryConnector